BlindexDAO/BlinDEX/README.md

 ### Operational treasury account

-The account which accumulates fees to finance BlinDEX operational expenses.
+The account which accumulates fees to finance Blindex operational expenses.

 # Audits